rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 ### Organizing Devices Into Groups

-The best way to set up alerts is to first organize your devices into some logical order.
+The best way to set up alerts is to organize your devices logically.
 Currently, we have a workstation and a server in devices.
 While we may not normally wish combine the two, we will for this example.

 Keep in mind that our example is also redundant, as there is an "All Devices" group that would work for this as well.
 To set up a device group: